12 min to read

 But how did Qcommerce become a thing?
 Well, we can thank COVID-19 for this.

 See, quick commerce is something we have used for many years and decades.
-Pizza and food deliveries are a great example where consumers prefer to order their foods by phone and receive them in less than 30 minutes.
+Pizza and food deliveries are great examples where consumers prefer to order their food by phone and receive them in less than 30 minutes.
 If not, pizza is free.

 But with COVID, qcommerce took another importance because, in that troubled times, deliveries were our saviours and the only and most comfortable way to receive our food safely and quickly, just by ordering it through our smartphones.